 Closed heat registers can cause other issues, as well.
-Essentially, blocking heating vents causes your furnace to work harder and longer than it is intended to work and can shorten its life.
+Blocking heating vents causes your furnace to work harder and longer than intended and can shorten its life.
 Blocking air increases the air pressure in your air ducts, which may both cause and worsens airflow leaks—particularly at joints and seams.
-Pros recommend keeping at least 80 percent of your heating registers open to prevent unnecessary air from building up in your furnace and ducts.
+Pros recommend keeping at least 80 percent of your heating registers open to prevent unnecessary pressure in your furnace and ducts.

 Check Settings and Clean the Thermostat

-Make sure that your thermostat is set to HEAT and not COOL, and ensure that the fan is set to AUTO.
+Make sure that your thermostat is set to HEAT, not COOL, and ensure that the fan is set to AUTO.
 Then, check to be sure that the thermostat is set to a temperature high enough to trigger the furnace to emit heat.
 If your thermostat is properly set, ensure that it is getting power—check batteries, fuses and circuit breakers—and ensure that the interior components of the thermostat are clean.
 Dust and debris inside the thermostat can cause it to malfunction.
 Fortunately, this is usually an easy fix.
 In some cases, a malfunctioning thermostat may require adjustment or replacement.